ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 > https://nixos.wiki/wiki/Overview_of_the_NixOS_Linux_distribution

 After learning the basics of the Nix language, we can start using it to configure the NixOS system.
-The system configuration file for NixOS is located at `/etc/nixos/configuration.nix`, which contains all the declarative configurations for the system, such as time zone, language, keyboard layout, network, users, file system, boot options, etc.
+The system configuration file for NixOS is located at `/etc/nixos/configuration.nix`, which contains all the declarative configuration for the system, such as time zone, language, keyboard layout, network, users, file system, boot options, etc.

 If we want to modify the system state in a reproducible way (which is also the most recommended way), we need to manually edit the `/etc/nixos/configuration.nix` file, and then execute `sudo nixos-rebuild switch` to apply the configuration.
 This command generates a new system environment based on the configuration file, sets the new environment as the default one, and also preserves & added the previous environment into the grub boot options.
 This ensures we can always roll back to the old environment(even if the new environment fails to start).